MongoDB Tutorial: Aggregate Method Example

 Get the First Value for Each Group

-The below example will show you how to get the first value of ReorderLevel for each SupplierID.
+The example below will show you how to get the first value of ReorderLevel for each SupplierID.
 The result will sort ascending by the SupplierID.
 This operation will use $first operator.

 db.products.aggregate([